 Returning back in is a matter of reaching for the handle then pulling in again while leaning slightly aft taking your aft foot off the gunwale.
 When unclipping the ring, put a hand inside the trapeze and push down with the palm.
 This procedure should be perfected, because in an emergency it enables the release of the ring even with body weight on it.

-Trapezing techniques involves moving your weight to adjust to changes in boat heel and trim.
+Trapezing techniques when sailing a dinghy involves moving your weight to adjust to changes in boat heel and trim.
 Effective trapezing is being as low as possible, parallel to the water with the boat upright.
 In big waves, raise your position keeping clear of the water making it easier to move in and out rapidly.

 The trapeze wire leading upwards and forwards from your body will pull you forwards.
 Counter this tendency by keeping the front leg straight and bending the aft leg to remain balanced.

-If the boat slows rapidly, be prepared to swing your weight aft, as the force trying to pull you forwards increases.
+If the sailing dinghy slows rapidly, be prepared to swing your weight aft, as the force trying to pull you forwards increases.
 Some boats have foot straps on the aft part of the gunwale allowing the trapezing crew to secure their aft foot thereby avoid being pulled forwards.

 Heeling adjustments can be made by stretching outwards helping the boat sail through gusts while bending the knees swinging your weight inboard if the wind fades.

 Fore-and-aft trim is maintained by moving your weight along the gunwale.
-When the boat bears away, move aft helping the bow lift which is particularly significant when planing under a spinnaker.
+When the sailing dinghy bears away, move aft helping the bow lift which is particularly significant when planing under a spinnaker.